Level Up Your Skincare And Understand These Common Bad Habits That Affect Your Skin

-We’re all guilty of having the odd bad habit or two, but some of our frequent habits can be detrimental to our skin’s natural balance and overall health.
+We’re all guilty of having the odd bad habit or two, but some can be quite detrimental to our skin’s natural balance and overall health.
 These habits should be avoided at all costs if you’re hoping to achieve natural, glowing skin.

-The team of professionals at The New York Laser Clinic have specialised in skincare treatments and aesthetics for over a decade, so it’s fair to say they know just how important skincare really is.
+The team of professionals here at New York Laser Clinic have specialised in skincare treatments and aesthetics for over a decade, so it’s fair to say they know just how important skincare really is.
 In this blog, our experts are revealing five common habits that are bad for your skin and stopping you from achieving your optimum glow!

-2. Not enough sleep – sleep is extremely important when it comes to all aspects of looking after ourselves.
-Getting enough sleep helps revitalizes our energy banks and allows our skin to regenerate, giving you a fresher and more youthful appearance.
+Sleep is extremely important when it comes to all aspects of looking after our bodies.
+It helps to revitalise our energy banks and allows our skin to regenerate, giving you a fresher and more youthful appearance.
 Make sure you’re getting between 6 and 8 hours each night!
-Bonus tip: try using a silk pillowcase when getting your head down; other materials take moisture from the skin, leaving it dry and flaky.
+Bonus tip: try using a silk pillowcase – other materials take moisture from the skin, leaving it dry and flaky.

-3. Smoking – when it comes to your skin, smoking causes ultimate damage.
-It results in dehydration and deprives the skin of oxygen and the vital vitamins it needs to recover.
-This leads to you looking older and leaves skin damaged and in need of repair.
+When it comes to your skin, smoking causes ultimate damage.
+It results in dehydration and deprives the skin of the oxygen and vital vitamins it needs to recover and regenerate.
+Over time, this will leave you looking older, and your skin in need of repair.
 Start making the steps today to quit smoking if you haven’t already – your skin will certainly benefit from it .

-4. Bad diet – while chocolate and wine help us navigate through the difficult journey that is life, eating too much sugar and drinking too alcohol is detrimental to both our skin and our bodies.
+While chocolate, sweets and wine are great as a mouthwatering occasional treat, consuming excessive amounts can do significant damage.
+Eating too much sugar and drinking too much alcohol are both particularly detrimental to both our skin and our bodies in general.
 These two vices can cause breakouts, aggravate hormonal acne and lead to red, inflamed skin.

-5. Tanning – that tan you got in Cyprus may look nice in your holiday photos, but it won’t be doing your skin any favours.
+That tan you got in Cyprus may look radiant in your holiday photos, but it won’t be doing your skin any favours.
 Overexposure to sunlight can weaken the elasticity of the skin, leading to sags, bags and wrinkles – which, let’s face it, none of us want.
 Next time you’re on holiday, consider slapping on a bit of factor 50 for optimal protection.
 No tan is worth lifelong skin damage!